digbmc/wbbm/current/disoriented/scholarship-recipients.md

 *Note: The scholarship recipients’ names are written with their surnames preceding their given names to honor the traditional structure of Chinese and Japanese names.*

-## Michi Matsuda
+## Matsuda Michi
-1895-1899
+1895-1899 (undergraduate), 1908-1910 (graduate)

-Born in Kyoto, Japan in 1868, Matsuda received Bryn Mawr's first Japanese scholarship in 1893.
-Prior to arriving to campus, she traveled to Seattle to give a talk at a local church on Japanese culture, which the local newspaper reported as "entertainment."
-The year Matsuda graduated, the Philadelphia Inquirer ran an article called "Fair Japs Pour Tea," describing Matsuda and Kawai's local tea demonstration.
-The newspapers revealed that Japanese women were regarded as little more than amusement for
+Born in Kyoto, Matsuda received Bryn Mawr's first scholarship for Japanese women.
+Matsuda's attempts to share her culture were derided by the American press.
+Seattle papers reduced her lecture on Japanese culture as "entertainment," and The Philadelphia Inquirer described her demonstration of a tea ceremony with Kawai Michi as "Fair Japs Pour Tea."

-## Michi Kawai​
+## Kawai Michi
 1900-1904​

 Upon first meeting, Kawai failed to recognize M. Carey Thomas and bluntly asked who she was. ​